akalinow/TPCReco/GUI/config/README.md

 - `geometryFile` — a path to geometry `.dat` file.
 Geometries for **mini-eTPC** and full scale prototype **ELITPC** are available in *resources*,
 - `resourcesPath` — a path to *resources* directory,
 - `updateInterval` — a refresh rate in online mode,
+- `removePedestal` — flag to control pedestal removal.
+Has effect only for GRAW input files,
 - `display` — a configuration of toggleable modes:
   - `zLogScale` — displays charge on logarithmic scale on the projection histograms ,
   - `autoZoom` — zooms the projection histograms to maximum charge deposits,